How Can Contract Packaging Services Help Streamline The Supply Chain And Grow Customer Value?

 “Don’t wow me with slick PowerPoints and nice diagrams….let me see your operations!” says Steve.
 “Let me talk to your references!
 I would also encourage brand owners not to simply seek out a reduction in costs because every single one of them want to sell more product –so look at your problem through that lens.
 Who can help you sell more products to more people in more places?”

-Global Contract Manufacturer and Packager Announces Appointment of Stewart Atkinson Truvant, a leading global contract manufacturing and contract packaging provider, today announced that Stewart Atkinson was elected to the company’s Board of Directors.
+Global Contract Manufacturer and Packager Announces Appointment of Stewart Atkinson Truvant, a leading global contract manufacturing and contract packaging provider, today announced that Stewart Atkinson, former Proctor & Gamble executive was elected as Non-Executive Chairman of the company’s Board of Directors.
+Mr. Atkinson served in a variety of roles at Procter & Gamble over 36 […]